-FOCUS AREA 1: STORMWATER MANAGEMENT
+RESEARCH PRIORITY AREA 1: STORMWATER MANAGEMENT

-Low impact development How do the lifecycle costs and benefits of low impact development (LID) compare to conventional development in new, retrofit, and redevelopment applications, particularly regarding LID for stormwater treatment in urban settings?
+Low impact development How do the lifecycle costs and benefits of low impact development (LID) compare to conventional development in new, retrofit, and redevelopment applications, particularly regarding LID for stormwater treatment in urban and rural settings?
 What are the short-term and long-term implementation and maintenance cost and benefits of LID for developers, municipalities, communities, and individuals compared to that of conventional stormwater control measures (SCMs)?
 What is the short-term and long-term effectiveness of low impact development, specifically as related to stormwater treatment, costs and benefits, and water quality improvement?
 How can low impact development be encouraged and incentivized in North Carolina?
 For the questions above, how do costs and benefits for LID and conventional development compare across the different regions of the State?

-Impervious cover impacts & mitigation How can we quantifiably mitigate the effects of impervious cover on water quality and aquatic life in different urban stream settings and stormwater systems?
+Impervious cover impacts & mitigation How can we quantifiably mitigate the effects of impervious cover on water quality and aquatic life in different urban and rural stream settings and stormwater systems?
 What realistic management measures (including stream restoration practices, riparian buffers, and floodplain-stream reconnection) exist or can be further evaluated to address effects of impervious cover?
 How can watershed restoration activities be implemented to achieve macroinvertebrate recovery and recolonization?

-Pollutant removal processes and credits How should pollutant removal credits be determined and evaluated for urban stormwater control measures (SCMs) and stream restoration practices, in particular those aimed at managing nutrients, pathogens, and sediment?
-How can we better understand the processes by which SCMs remove contaminants from stormwater and reduce impacts to receiving streams?
-Specifically for the state of North Carolina, and its physiographic regions (mountains, piedmont, and coastal plain), what location-based methods and criteria can be developed for evaluating SCM and stream restoration performance, credit accounting, and removal rates for pollutants (particularly nutrients, pathogens, and sediment)?
+Pollutant removal processes and credits How should pollutant removal credits be determined and evaluated for urban and rural stormwater control measures (SCMs), stream restoration practices and other management practices, in particular those aimed at managing nutrients, pathogens, and sediment?
+How can we better understand the processes by which SCMs and other management practices remove contaminants from stormwater and reduce impacts to receiving streams?
+Specifically for the state of North Carolina, and its physiographic regions (mountains, piedmont, and coastal plain), what location-based methods and criteria can be developed for evaluating SCM, stream restoration and management practice performance, credit accounting, and removal rates for pollutants (particularly nutrients, pathogens, and sediment)?

-FOCUS AREA 2: DRINKING WATER, WASTEWATER & WATER INFRASTRUCTURE
+RESEARCH PRIORITY AREA 2: DRINKING WATER, WASTEWATER & WATER INFRASTRUCTURE

 Risk and uncertainty In the face of changing population, land use, climate, and regulations, how can we quantify and manage risks and uncertainties in public water supplies?
 How should rate setting and financing capital improvements for water and sewer utilities be determined in the face of these risks and the changing physical and regulatory landscapes?
 How can utilities increase their resilience to these changes?
+What risks exist for human health and well-being related to water consumption and contact?
+How can these risks be adequately managed and communicated?

-Customer behavior and utility relations Using social science and economic valuation methodologies, how can water/wastewater utilities better understand customers' level-of-service expectations, motivations for behaviors, willingness to pay for services, and customer perceptions, attitudes, opinions and beliefs related to drinking water, wastewater, and reclaimed water?
+Customer behavior and utility relations Using social science and economic valuation methodologies, how can water/wastewater utilities better understand customers' level-of-service expectations, motivations for behaviors, willingness to pay for services (including ecosystem services that are protected through water treatment and management), and customer perceptions, attitudes, opinions and beliefs related to drinking water, wastewater, and reclaimed water?
 How can this information be applied to utility management?
+How do the aforementioned questions regarding expectations, behaviors, willingness to pay, etc. apply to private well owners?
+How do these factors influence the risk and health impacts assumed by private well owners?
+For private well owners, how are decisions made related to conducting testing, managing their systems and understanding and assuming risks related to supply, health and contamination?

 Alternative water sources What alternative sources (graywater, harvested rainwater, reclaimed water) exist for differing consumptive uses (e.g. home irrigation)?
 What are the health risks of these alternatives sources?
 What are the impacts of alternative water use on overall water supply and demand?
+How can public perception barriers or economic barriers be overcome to increase likelihood of acceptance, adoption and use of alternative sources?